2016 Kumamoto earthquakes: Aftershocks

 The following is a list of major aftershocks that have occurred in Kumamoto Prefecture since April 14, 2016.

 Damage and casualties

+April 14 foreshock

+At least nine people died and 1,108 more were injured by the April 14 foreshock.
+The roof and exterior walls of Kumamoto Castle sustained damage.
+The castle's shachihoko were also destroyed.
+Service on the Kyushu Shinkansen was suspended after a train derailed.
+The foreshock displaced an estimated 44,000 people and collapsed at least 19 homes.
+Merchandaise were knocked off shelves in stores.
+Fires broke out and landslides severely damaged roads.

+April 16 mainshock

+At least 277 people were killed and 2,809 others were injured by the mainshock, including many indirectly.
+Of these, 50 deaths were directly caused by the earthquake, 218 were disaster-related deaths (災害関連死, Saigai-kanren-shi) caused by aggravation of injuries from the earthquake or aggravation of illnesses during evacuation, and 5 of the deaths caused by the heavy rains from June 19–25 were related to the earthquake.
+Across Kumamoto Prefecture, 8,657 houses were completely destroyed, 34,491 were partially destroyed and 155,095 others, as well as 467 public buildings and 12,857 structures of unspecified use, were damaged, including 270 houses which were affected by flooding.
+Three people were killed and 34 others were injured in Oita Prefecture, where 10 houses collapsed, 222 were severely damaged and 8,110 others were partially damaged.
+In Fukuoka Prefecture, 17 people were injured and 255 houses were damaged, four of them severely, while 13 people were injured and one house was damaged in Saga Prefecture.
+Eight people were injured and 41 houses were damaged in Miyazaki Prefecture, two of them severely, with damage also recorded in Yamaguchi and Nagasaki Prefectures.

-As a result of the tremors, the entirety of Kumamoto city was left without water.
+As a result of the mainshock, the entirety of Kumamoto city was left without water.
 All residents of Nishihara Village in Kumamoto Prefecture were evacuated over fears that a nearby dam could collapse.
 Kumamoto Airport was also closed to all but emergency flights, and service on the Kyushu Shinkansen was suspended after a train derailed due to the earthquake.
 Numerous structures collapsed or caught fire as a result of the earthquake.
 Government officials estimated more than 1,000 buildings had been seriously damaged, with 90 destroyed.
 A 500-bed hospital in Kumamoto City was knocked off its foundations, forcing the evacuation of all patients, and a natural gas leak prompted Saibu Gas to turn off supplies to multiple homes in the city.